elbii/elbii.com/_posts/2012-06-19-Serve-Rails-Assets-From-CloudFront-in-5-Easy-Steps.md

 _config/environments/production.rb_:

+{% highlight ruby %}
 # We'll be serving static assets with Cloudfront
 config.serve_static_assets = false

 # don't compile an asset on-the-fly if it's not found in manifest.yml
 # warning: this will cause a 500 error if asset isn't listed in manifest.yml!
 config.assets.compile = false

 # Prefix all asset paths with asset_host
 config.action_controller.asset_host = 'http://{bucket-name}.s3.amazonaws.com'

-&nbsp;
+{% endhighlight %}

 ### Step 4: Add the asset\_sync gem and generate config:

 _Gemfile_: